pikachust8811/GCP_Document/Jupyter_Scala/Readme.md

 - In initialization actions add on bash shell that has been uploaded to Cloud Storage at gs://dataproc-initialization-actions/jupyter/jupyter.sh
 ![N|Solid](./screenshot/05.png)

-- After click **Create** the cluster, we can see them successfully running on the dashboard.
+- After click **Create** the cluster, we can see them successfully running on the dashboard.
 ![N|Solid](./screenshot/06.png)

-Now, we are going to configuration Jupyter and install Apache Toree.
+Now, we are going to configuration Jupyter and install Apache Toree.

 ## 0x03 Install [Apachea Toree](https://toree.incubator.apache.org/)
-- Before installing the Apache Toree, we check our Scala and Spark version first.
+- Before installing the Apache Toree, we check our Scala and Spark version first.
 In the GCP project, we choose the **Compute Engine => VM instances** to use **ssh shell** into our master machine.
 ![N|Solid](./screenshot/07.png)

 - Click the master machine ssh